top of page

 3. A brief CV with full contact information

-And of course, we are eager for donations to the fund.
-If you would like to make a tax-deductible contribution, please visit our C19 Fundly page at https://fundly.com/c19-travel-fund-2022 or you can add a donation amount of your choice when you pay for your registration by logging onto our Ex Ordo conference platform at https://c19conference2022.exordo.com/login
+And of course, we are eager for donations to the Travel Fund.
+If you would like to make a tax-deductible contribution, please visit our C19 Zeffy page at https://www.zeffy.com/en-US/donation-form/496e2816-246d-4003-876b-50602cf400f7.
+C19 is a 501(c)3 non-profit academic society.

 Thank you in advance for your generosity and consideration,